I ran across this idea HERE

 UNITED STATES: People like to kiss the person next to them, like moms and dads, grandmas and grandpas, uncles and aunts etc. Daddy’s Homecoming p.
 210

 END: Introduce January’s song (I mean play it for them once so they can hear it, NOT try teaching it to them), you could say something like “all of these people in all of these different places are children of God, just like you and I are.
 Here is a song about how each of us is a child of God and about how much He has blessed us with.”
 I Am a Child of God p.
 2

-Download my Lesson Plan To-Go so you can take it to primary.
+Download my Lesson Plan To-Go from my Resource Library so you can take it to primary.